On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Introduction

+For any flat surface which is not a translation surface we can construct a unique branched cover $p : \HS \to S$ which "unfolds" $\Ph$ to an abelian differential $\al$.
+Statements about transverse measures associated to the horizontal foliation of $\Ph$ can be restated in terms of the horizontal flow of $\al$.
+Our first result is negative: passing to the orientation double cover can increase the number of ergodic measures.

+\begin{thm} There exists a compact flat surface $(S,\Ph)$ whose horizontal foliation is uniquely ergodic, but on the orientation double cover $(\HS,\al)$, the horizontal flow is minimal but not uniquely ergodic. \end{thm}

+Despite being a universal object, the orientation double cover can fail to capture all of the dynamical properties of the original foliation.

-There is a natural $\SL_2(\R)$ action on the space of meromorphic quadratic differentials on $S$, by pre-composing any chart in a flat atlas with the usual action of $\SL_2(\R)$ on $\R^2$.
+Our second result is positive, and gives a criterion for the horizontal foliation of a compact flat surface to be uniquely ergodic.
+The criterion is based on the natural $\SL_2(\R)$ action on the moduli space of quadratic differentials, given by post-composing every chart in a flat atlas with the usual action of $\SL_2(\R)$ on $\R^2$.
 In particular, consider the subgroup of diagonal matrices:

-The action of $g_t$ on $\Ph$ determines a flow called the \E{Teichm\"uller flow}.
-We are interested in proving a connection between the Teichm\"uller orbit of $\Ph$ and the ergodic measures associated to $\Ph$ in the compact case.
-This connection is based on the \E{systole} of a flat surface, which is the length of the shortest simple closed curve on $(S,\Ph)$ which is not homotopically trivial.
-Our main theorem says that if the systole does not rapidly become small along the Teichm\"uller orbit of the surface, then the horizontal foliation is uniquely ergodic. \begin{thm} Let $\ka(t)$ be the systole of the compact flat surface $(S,g_t \dt \Ph)$.
+The action of $g_t$ on $\Ph$ determines a flow on the moduli space of flat surfaces called the \E{Teichm\"uller flow}.
+There are many connections between the Teichm\"uller flow orbit of $\Ph$ and the ergodic measures associated to $\Ph$.
+In our case, we will consider the \E{systole} of a flat surface, which is the length of the shortest simple closed curve on $(S,\Ph)$ which is not homotopically trivial.
+Our main theorem says that if the systole does not shrink rapidly along the Teichm\"uller orbit of the surface, then the horizontal foliation is uniquely ergodic. \begin{thm} Let $\ka(t)$ be the systole of the compact flat surface $g_t \dt (S, \Ph)$.
 If:

 then the horizontal foliation determined by $\Ph$ is uniquely ergodic. \end{thm}